Jiantastic/embedTrioMotors/README.md

 polling or interrupt-driven serial ports: https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/interfaces/digital/Serial/

-Q [unsolved]: Do we need to use any ADC or DAC processing on the MCU (for controlling FETS using the outputs)?
+Q [unsolved]: Do we need to use any ADC or DAC processing on the MCU (for controlling FETS using the PWM outputs from PID)?

 Spec 1: motor will spin for a defined number of rotations and stop without overshooting.
 (PWM controlled torque?)